Install the new handle and screen door latch

 Hold the new strike plate in place with the door closed (have a helper push it tight from the outside).
 Mark the center of the mounting slots for maximum adjustability.
 Drill 3/32-in. pilot holes in the door jamb and screw down the new strike plate.
 (Use enclosed shims, if necessary.)

 Trade in the broken, shabby push-button handle on your screen door for a shiny new easy-opening lever handle.
 Replacement handles will fit most aluminum, steel and some wood doors.
 The handles are available at hardware stores and home centers.
+This project is basically as simple as how to replace a door handle.

-You can swap out the handle in about ten minutes.
+You can swap out the handle in about 10 minutes.
 Typically, two mounting screws hold the old handle together.
 Remove the screws and discard the old handle (Photo 1).
-You'll see three vertically spaced mounting holes in the screen door (wood doors may require different hardware).
+You’ll see three vertically spaced mounting holes in the screen door (wood doors may require different hardware).
 Measure the distance from the edge of the door to the center of one of these holes.
 This distance is called the backset (Photo 2).
 Buy a new handle with the same backset, or use the enclosed drilling template to relocate the 5/16-in. mounting screw holes.
 Assemble the outside lever components, insert the center spindle and install the new handle (Photos 2 and 3).

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.